 Students who are punished for fidgeting tend to learn less efficiently.
 Many of these teachers have found that working with fidgets, rather than against them, helps give students a better chance at focusing during class.

-“I give the options regarding seating… they can stand behind their chair, sit on the floor, etc. There’s also a calming corner in my room for students to decompress if they need time to calm down or take a moment to get back on task.
+“I give them options regarding seating… they can stand behind their chair, sit on the floor, etc. There’s also a calming corner in my room for students to decompress if they need time to calm down or take a moment to get back on task.
 It includes a journal, a stress ball, colored pencils, and a poster of calming strategies.
-All of these strategies have been very successful in my classroom.” – Michelle K.
+These strategies have been very successful in my classroom.” – Michelle K.

 “Work with the fidgeting, not against it.
 Provide seating options that allow the child to fidget and focus.
 Plan movement breaks at critical points in the day.
-Also give children opportunities to stretch, breathe deeply, and use resistance to work the muscles.” – Martha W.
+Also, give children opportunities to stretch, breathe deeply, and use resistance to work their muscles.” – Martha W.

 “I let them have the option of helping with something—passing an item out, being in charge of clicking things on the computer, etc.” – Lisa M.

-“I have a range of fidgets for my students to use as well as different seating areas/options in the classroom.
+“I have a range of fidgets for my students to use, as well as different seating areas and options in the classroom.
 Wiggle seats, sitting on the floor, crate seats, or standing are all okay in my room.” – Angela H.

 Buy Classroom Fidget Tools and Furniture Online

-Have some other tips for how you keep your students focused and on-task, despite fidgety behavior?
+We love hearing from teachers!
+How do you keep fidgety students on-task?
 Tell us more about it in the comments section below!